 Not every customer will become a loyal repeat buyer.
 Some may become inactive after just one or two purchases.
 However, you can use email personalization to re-target dormant customers and encourage them to return to your website.

 Alaska Airlines uses a personalization strategy in its emails when it wants to win a customer back.
-In this email, the company encourages their passengers to redeem their accumulated miles for their next trip.Β
+In this email, the company encourages passengers to redeem their accumulated miles for their next trip.
+Personalization pattern: reactivation based on loyalty status and unused rewards.

 This email demonstrates how to bring back customers who have stopped engaging.
 It could be just the motivation they need to take action and buy something from your company again.